-(15) Market Rent--The unrestricted rent concluded by the Market Analyst for a particular unit type and size after adjustments are made to rents charged by owners of Comparable Units.
+(14) Market Rent--The unrestricted rent concluded by the Market Analyst for a particular unit type and size after adjustments are made to rents charged by owners of Comparable Units.

-(16) NOI--Net Operating Income.
+(15) NOI--Net Operating Income.
 The income remaining after all operating expenses, including replacement reserves and taxes have been paid.

-(17) Primary Market--Sometimes referred to as "Primary Market Area" or "Submarket" or "PMA".
-The area defined by the Qualified Market Analyst as described in §1.33(d)(8) of this title from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.
+(16) Primary Market--Sometimes referred to as "Primary Market Area" or "Submarket" or "PMA".
+The area defined by the Qualified Market Analyst as described in §1.33(d)(9) from which a proposed or existing Development is most likely to draw the majority of its prospective tenants or homebuyers.

-(18) PCA--Property Condition Assessment.
+(17) PCA--Property Condition Assessment.
 Sometimes referred to as "Physical Needs Assessment," "Project Capital Needs Assessments," "Property Condition Report," or "Property Work Write-Up."
-An evaluation of the physical condition of the existing property and evaluation of the cost of rehabilitation conducted in accordance with the Department's Property Condition Assessment Rules and Guidelines in §1.36 of this title as it relates to a specific Development.
+An evaluation of the physical condition of the existing property and evaluation of the cost of rehabilitation conducted in accordance with the Department's Property Condition Assessment Rules and Guidelines in §1.36 of this subchapter as it relates to a specific Development.